 There is strong recognition internationally that PrEP is effective and that its delivery needs to be integrated into health systems - to "put the strong and consistent evidence of PrEP efficacy into practice."
 PrEP is a powerful HIV prevention tool, and facilitating its use has the potential to break the cycle of HIV transmission among gay men in Australia.
+We have the systems and infrastructure in place - not least through our de Wit J, Mao L, Adam P, Treloar, C. HIV/AIDS, hepatitis and sexually transmissible infections in Australia: Annual report of trends in behaviour 2015.
+Sydney: Centre for Social Research in Health, UNSW Australia.

-We have the systems and infrastructure in place - not least through our community AIDS Councils and community networks - to integrate PrEP education and health promotion resources into existing education and care arrangements.
-For Australia, TGA approval of use of Truvada as PrEP is just the first step.
-Australia has demonstrated that it can show the leadership and foresight required to sustain a world-leading public health approach to HIV prevention.
-PrEP needs to be listed on the PBS if we are to meet our commitment to virtually eliminating new HIV transmissions in Australia by 2020.
+For example, see EPIC-NSW Information for Participants booklet: http://endinghiv.org.au/nsw/wp-content/uploads/2015/02/EPIC-NSW-Information-for-participants.pdf community organisations and community networks - to integrate PrEP education and health promotion resources into existing education and care programs.
+Australia has demonstrated the leadership and foresight required to sustain a world-leading public health approach to HIV prevention.
+PrEP needs to be listed on the PBS if we are to meet our commitment to virtually eliminating HIV transmission in Australia by 2020.